- Managing and governing

 Applicants receive a copy of the assessment report sent to the panel which highlights the strengths of their application and suggests future development priorities for the service.

-All applicants will receive an indication as to whether or not they are accredited within three months of submitting their applications with formal notification following the decision of the Archive Service Accreditation Panel at their next meeting.
+All applicants will receive an indication as to whether or not they are accredited within three months of submitting their applications.
+Formal notification will follow the decision of the Archive Service Accreditation Panel at their next meeting.

 This page contains PDF files.
 See plug-ins and file formats for help in accessing these file types.